Discount Model - Customer Order

 General Settings

-General settings for each discount number are entered in 'Discount Model.
+General settings for each discount number are specified in 'Discount Model.
 Connect Disc Number' (OIS805/E).
 They regulate how the discount is calculated and processed, such as whether the discount is expressed as an amount or is calculated as a percentage, whether the discount can be changed, and how the discount is printed in the order confirmation.
-The 'Extra text' field is used to enter the heading displayed during customer order line entry in panel 'Customer Order.
+The 'Extra text' field is used to specify the heading displayed during customer order line entry in panel 'Customer Order.
 Open Line' (OIS101/E).

 • Discount Scale Base